• Skip to primary navigation

 Berry Scones

-• Divide the dough in half, shape each half into an 8-inch round disc, and cut each disc into 8 wedges.
-Place the wedges on the prepared cookie sheet.
+• Divide the dough in half.
+Shape each half into an 8-inch round disc, then cut each disc into 8 wedges.
+Place the wedges on the prepared cookie sheet, spaced about 2 inches apart.

 Berry Scones